Nishthavan/CSCI-596-Final-Project/README.md

 # 🚀🚀 CSCI 596 Project(Fall 24): Real-Time Fluid Simulation using Navier-Stokes Algorithm

 ## 📋📋 Introduction and Objective
-The project implements a real-time fluid dynamics algorithm based on the Navier-Stokes equations, which describe the motion of fluid substances.
-This algorithm is also known as the "stable fluids" method.
-We have used WebGL for this project.
-This is part of the final project for the course CSCI 596 for Fall 24.
+- The project focuses on the development of a real-time fluid dynamics simulation using the Navier-Stokes equations.
+By implementing this algorithm, we aim to accurately simulate the intricate flow patterns of liquids and gases in real time, offering a powerful tool for applications ranging from gaming and animation to scientific visualization and engineering analysis.
+- We have implemented the algorithm in Javascript using WebGL library.

 ## ⚙️⚙️ Key Components of Navier-Stokes Algorithm
 - **Advection**: This step moves fluid properties (such as velocity and dye) along the velocity field.
 It simulates how particles in the fluid would be carried by the current flow.